Signed in as:

 What do I need to know before a neuromodulator "botox" treatment?

 It is prudent to follow some simple guidelines before treatment by reducing some possible side effects associated with the injections; this can make all the difference between a fair result and a great result.
 We realize that this is not always possible; however, minimizing these risks is always desirable.

 AVOID alcoholic beverages at least 24 hours prior to treatment (alcohol may thin the blood increasing the risk of bruising).

 AVOID anti-inflammatory/blood thinning medications ideally for a period of 2 weeks before treatment.
-Medications and supplements such as Aspirin, Vitamin E, Ginko Biloba, St. John’s Wort, Ibuprofen, Motrin, Advil, Aleve, and other NSAIDS are all blood-thinning medications and can increase the risk of bruising/ swelling after injections.
+Medications (e.g. Aspirin, Advil, Alleve, Celebrex, Ibuprofen, Motrin, Naproxen, etc.) and supplements (such as Vitamin E, Ginko Biloba, Ginseng, Omegas, Echinacea, Garlic, Flax seed, St. John’s Wort, Tumeric) can all cause blood to thin increasing the risk of bruising/ swelling after injections.
 Schedule the “botox” appointment at least 2 weeks prior to any special event which may be occurring: i.e., wedding, vacation, etc.

 When can I expect to see results?

-Many people see results within four to five days, but it could take up to two weeks for full results to show.
+Many people see results within 4-5 days, but it could take up to 2 weeks for full results to show.
 Deep wrinkles should show improvement shortly after treatment and could continue to gradually improve over time.

 What happens on the day of treatment?

 The day of your treatment likely won’t be very different from any other day.
 The needle is ultra-tiny, some people barely feel anything.
 A series of injections are completed in the desired area(s).
 The procedure is completed within 10min following the intake process and assessment.
 Once completed, you can typically continue with your daily routine (see after-care instructions).

 What should I know about my after-care?